Are companies changing strategic plans for risk?

 However, risk remains worrying for enterprises, in general.
 The best way to limit its effects is via sound strategic management and a thorough understanding of where the threats are likely to come from.

-In business, there will always be exterior pressure on the organisation in the form of risk, while the internal need to succeed creates a wider environment that is perhaps not best prepared to deal with such issues.
+In business, there will always be exterior pressure on the organization in the form of risk, while the internal need to succeed creates a wider environment that is perhaps not best prepared to deal with such issues.

 Consequently, managing risk is something that has to be done tactfully, but aligning threat management within any strategic plan is certainly a starting point that businesses should consider.